 5 Tips for Tackling Food Cravings

 1. Stay hydrated.
 Make sure you’re drinking about half your body weight (lbs) in ounces of water daily (if you’re 140 lbs, drink 70 oz of water a day).
 Thirst and dehydration make you feel hungry, and may kick up your food cravings.
 Drink water throughout the day to help you stay hydrated and control your hunger.
+Add a little lemon to your water or switch things up by making a cup of tea.
+Finish things up with some oil pulling.

 3. Exercise and stay rested.
 Rather than relying on French fries and cookies to help you feel relaxed and happy, go for a brisk walk during the day and get into bed a little earlier in the evening.
 These habits produce endorphins just like the best tasting truffles on the planet.
 Plus, the exercise may boost your serotonin levels—something that should help you skip sugar and extra carbs more easily, too.
+And have you ever noticed that your food cravings seem to increase during PMS?
+As your hormone levels fluctuate, cravings can start to increase — so getting in a workout and some quality sleep are totally key during that time of the month too.

 5. Avoid trigger foods for 21 days.
 Your taste buds have a fantastic memory!
 If you really want to break food cravings, one of the best ways is to avoid eating those foods for a set period of time.
 Find healthier options to grab when you’re craving candy, cheese or chips—stuff like low-glycemic smoothies and desserts, fresh berries, guacamole or hummus with veggies or rice crackers, raw cashews and nut “cheese”.
+You can also incorporate more fermented foods which are good for your gut, like homemade kefir and kombucha.
+Keep these healthy foods on hand, and try to think about it like you’re adding in, rather than taking out.
+And here’s the best news — your taste buds will actually change over time.
+Your body will start to crave the healthy, whole foods once you begin to make them your new habit.
+The junk just won’t taste the same!

-Does this mean that you should say buh-bye to birthday cake, French fries and bagels—no, sir!
+Does all this mean you should say buh-bye to birthday cake, French fries and bagels—no, sir!
 But if you feel like your food cravings are running your life, I hope understanding them and trying these tips will put you back in the driver’s seat again.